zbkllz/calculator--challenge/README.md

 # Basic Calculator :orange:
- It´s was a team challenge for educational purposes built with:
+ It was a team challenge for educational purposes built with:

 - React Native :atom:
 - Typescript